nleclaire/tic-tac-toe/README.md

 Technologies used were JavaScript, HTML, CSS.
 My goal was to use as little HTML as possible.

-## Planning process

-I didn't draft up any wireframes for the UI itself but I did come up with a flow diagram for the AI function I'd like to implement.

 # User stories

 You can find my user stories in the issues tab of this repo https://github.com/nleclaire/tic-tac-toe/issues